yunho-c/yunho-c/README.md

   - We are equipped with powerful machine translation technologies as a society, but these have not been deployed to end-user tools to where people can comfortably translate textbooks, lectures, and assignments to learn in their own language.

 - **Assistive technologies that can enhance the quality of life of individuals with sensory impairments**
+  - The world we live in are not designed with sensory impairment in mind.
+This includes roads, products, interfaces, even schools and public buildings.
+    - Our society presents loads more challenges and safety risks for them, while allowing them less opportunity for success.
   - We have **lots** of room for improvement in this end, as a society and as a field (of engineering).
     - A part of this are societal/infrastructural issues, but modern technology has a lot to offer to help with respect to frustrations that commonly arise during [activities of daily living (ADLs)](https://en.wikipedia.org/wiki/Activities_of_daily_living).
+  - For example: visual impairment is a lot more common than people realize, and a lot more detrimental than people realize.
+    - I am not putting as much time into building visual assistance systems as I did before, but I am going to continue until it is truly considered "solved".
+    - Projects like [Project Astra](https://deepmind.google/models/project-astra/) are very exciting!

 I plan to keep working really hard on stuff like this.